Fijishi-Enterprises/BenthicIMG-Analyser/docs/beta_migration_database.rst

 - sessions: fake 0001
 - guardian: fake 0001
 - easy_thumbnails: fake 0001, run 0002 (OR run South's 0016, then fake new 0001-0002)
-- accounts: fake 0001-0002, run the rest
-- images: fake 0001, run the rest
-- annotations: fake 0001-0003, run the rest
-- bug_reporting: fake 0001, run the rest
-- errorlogs: run 0001 (since this is a new app)
-- reversion: run South's 0006-0008, then fake new 0001, then run new 0002 (see notes below)
+- reversion: run South's 0006-0008, then fake new 0001, then run new 0002 (see details below)
+- Our apps:
+  - accounts: fake 0001-0002
+  - images: fake 0001
+  - annotations: fake 0001-0003
+  - bug_reporting: fake 0001
+  - Run the rest in any order

+You'll get message(s) like ``The following content types are stale and need to be deleted``.
+Just to be safe, do all these deletions at the very end, when all migrations have been completed.
+Then go ahead and answer yes to the "Are you sure?" prompt(s).

+In our case, we have the stale contenttypes ``auth | message`` and ``annotations | annotation_attempt``, TODO.
+Each takes about 2 minutes to delete.

+ See more info about stale content types at `this link <http://stackoverflow.com/questions/16705249/stale-content-types-while-syncdb-in-django>`__.
+Note that we don't define any foreign keys to ``ContentType``.

+After running these migrations, go ahead and it's a good idea to make another snapshot of the RDS instance.

 contenttypes
 ~~~~~~~~~~~~
-Do these migrations first.
-If you don't run the ``contenttypes`` migrations early enough, you may get ``RuntimeError: Error creating new content types.
+The reason these migrations should be run first is that, if you don't run the ``contenttypes`` migrations early enough, you may get ``RuntimeError: Error creating new content types.
 Please make sure contenttypes is migrated before trying to migrate apps individually.`` `Link 1 <http://stackoverflow.com/questions/29917442/error-creating-new-content-types-please-make-sure-contenttypes-is-migrated-befo>`__, `Link 2 <https://code.djangoproject.com/ticket/25100>`__

-You might get message(s) like ``The following content types are stale and need to be deleted``.
-You should be safe to answer yes to the "Are you sure?" prompt(s).
-See `this link <http://stackoverflow.com/questions/16705249/stale-content-types-while-syncdb-in-django>`__.
-We don't define any foreign keys to ``ContentType``.

-In our case, we have the stale contenttypes ``auth | message`` and ``annotations | annotation_attempt``.
-Each takes about 2 minutes to delete.

 reversion